What is Academic Dishonesty?

 Facilitating Academic Dishonesty

-"Intentionally or knowingly helping or attempting to help another to commit an act of academic dishonesty."
+"Knowingly helping or attempting to help another to commit an act of academic dishonesty."

 - Helping another student cheat, fabricate, or plagiarize.

-"Intentionally or knowingly representing the words or ideas of another as one's own in an academic course or exercise."
+"Representing the words or ideas of another as one's own in an academic course or exercise."

 Information that is obtained in one's reading or research, which is not common knowledge among students in the course, must be acknowledged.